 I checked with some text from the article “Blogging Success: 7 Reasons New Bloggers Fail” and you can clearly see that I am one of those writers who tend to write long and complicated sentences.
 I should have split the first sentence into several shorter ones:

 As the HemmingwayApp does, Grammarly helps you to identify the sentences which are unnecessarily complicated.

 It also corrects grammar and spelling.
-In addition, it also provides you with suggestions for words you already used several time thus making your writing more variable.
-I have already published a more thorough description of Grammarly in this article.
+In addition, it also provides you with suggestions for words you already used several times thus making your writing more variable.
+We have published a more thorough description of Grammarly in this article.

 Tools to help you pep up your content with visuals